verayannn/System-1-and-System-2-in-Motion-Planning/sofai/README.md

 # Note
-This repo has been downloaded and adapted from https://github.com/ai4society/sofai_tool/
+This part of the repo has been downloaded and adapted from https://github.com/ai4society/sofai_tool/

 # Original README